BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-08-26-machine-learning-if-else.md

     #We don't know yet how to handle that
 ```

 Note that you have a branch with a plate and a pentagon.
 It corresponds to the *else* where we don't know what to put yet.
-Then, you start again the process.
+Then, the process is used again.

 1. You split your data randomly: so you create another *if*
 2. You check if it helps to generate a more accurate view of your data

-- if yes, we keep the new *if*
+- if yes, the process keeps the new *if*
-- if not, we generate another one
+- if not, it generates another one

 For instance, you get another *if*, another branch: